-It is to little boot to light up a candle where the sun shines: [for] what should I name the fathers?
-Were there not heresies in their times?
-Doth not Irenæus, and after him Epiphanius, name them in numbers eighty?
-Doth not Austin, after them, and others, reckon up about eighty?
-Did they now forbid the people to read and search the scriptures?
+It is to little boot to light up a Candle where the Sun fnines; what should I name the Fathers, were there not Heresies in their times?
+Doth not Irenew, and after him Epiphanius name them in numbers eighty? doth not Austin after them and others reckon up about eighty?
+Did they now forbid the People to read and search the Scripures?
 The clean contrary every one knows that knows any thing of them.
-Nay, they chide them because they were not skilful:

-"The Manichees and heretics deceive the simple; but if we had our 'senses exercised to discern good and evil,' we might easily refute them: how shall we have our senses, but by the use of the scriptures, and frequent hearing?"
-(Chrysostomus, in Epist. ad Heb., Hom. viii.) Ουδεν ισχυσει σοφισασθαι, "Nothing can deceive those that search the scriptures; for they are a light, which shining," ὁ κλεπτης φαινεται και εύρισκεται, "the thief is discovered." (ΤΗΕΟΡΗΥLACTUS De Lazaro.)
-"We must read the scriptures" omni studio, ["with earnest application,"] "that we may be skilful exchangers," trapezitæ, "to discern between gold and copper."
-So Jerome, long before Theophylact.
-Malleo scripturarum, &c., "That we beat out the brains of heresies with the mallet of the scriptures."
-(Idem.)

-It were tedious to tithe the quotations of the fathers to this purpose.
-"The scripture breeds heresies:" "Nay," saith Irenæus, one thousand four hundred and fifty years since, to the mad, fantastic Valentinians; hæc omnia contulit, &c., "the ignorance of the word of God is the cause of all these heresies."
-This the holy learned father pithily discourseth [of] in many chapters, (lib. iv., especially from the eleventh to the seventeenth,) to confound the Marcionites, Carpocratians, and other Gnostics,-that "it was the same God and Father Almighty, Maker of the world, then and now; and the same Lord Jesus, the Saviour, both now and then: that Abraham was saved by faith in Christ."
-Nemo cognoscit Filium nisi Pater; nemo cognoscit Patrem nisi Filius, et quibuscunque Filius revelaverit.
-Revelaverit enim non solum in futurum dictum est, quasi tunc inceperit Verbum revelare Patrem cum de Maria natus; sed communiter per totum tempus positum est. Ab initio enim Filius, assistens suo plasmati, revelat omnibus Patrem, quibus vult et quod vult et quemadmodum vult Pater: et propter hoc in omnibus et per omnia unus Deus Pater, unus Filius, et unus Spiritus, una fides, et una salus omnibus credentibus in eum.
-(Cap.
-14.)
-Propheta cum ergo esset Abraham, et videret in spiritu diem adventus Domini et passionis dispositionem, per quem ipse et omnes [qui] similiter ut ipse credidit credunt Deo, salvari inciperent, vehementer exultavit; novit quòd Deo beneplacuit Filium suum dilectum et uniqueitum præstare sacrificium in nostram redemptionem.
-(Cap.
-13.)
-And he saith also before, that the accursed heretics, Gnostics, of all sorts and names, did beget their heresies and spread them from the ignorance of the scripture: Hæc omnia contulit eis ignorantia scripturarum et dispositionis Dei; namely, in the scriptures.
-Nos
+Nay, they chide them because they were not skilful: The Manichees and Hereticks deceive the simple, but if we had our senses exercised to discern good and evil we might easily refute them; how shall we have our senses but by the use of the Scriptures and frequent hearing.
+Chrysoft.
+Hom.
+8. ad Heb.
+Nothing can deceive those that search the Scriptures, for they are a light.
+Theoph, de Lazaro. & Sev ixuou oogioa Sau, which thining the thief is difcovered; & naintins pairitau n' ivelonetau.
+We must read the Scriptures, omni studio that we may be skilful exchangers (trapezitæ) to discern between Gold and Copper.
+So Hierome long before Theophyl.
+Malleo Scripturarum &c. that we beat out the brains of Herefies with the mallet of the Scriptures, idem.
+It were tedious to tyth the Quotations of the Fathers to this purpose.
+The Scripture breeds Herelies; Nay, saith Ireneus 1450 years fince to the mad, fantastick Valentinians; Hac omnia contulit, &c.
+The Iznorance of the word of God is the cause of all these Heresies.
+This the holy learned Father pithily discourseth in many Chapters, Lib.
+4. especially from the 11th. to the 17th. to confound the Marcionites, Carpocratians and other Gnofticks, That it was the same God and Father Almighty Maker of the World then and now, and the same Lord Fesus the Saviour both now and then.
+That Abraham was faved by faith in Christ.
+Nemo cognoscit filium nist pater, nemo cognoscit patrem nist filius & quibuscung, filius revelaverit; revelaverit enim non solum in futurum dictum est, quasi tunc inceperit verbum revelare Patrem cum de Maria natus, sed communiter per totum tempus positum est; ab initio enim silius assistens suo Plasmati revelut omnibus Patrem, quibus vult & qued vult & quemadmodum vult Pater

-[&]quot;"'No man knoweth the Son, but the Tather; neither knoweth any man the Father, save the Son, and they to whomsoever the Son shall have revealed him.'
-(Matt. xi.
-27.)
-For the expression, 'shall have revealed him,' is used not merely in a future sense, as if the Word then began to reveal the Father, when he was born of Mary; but is spoken with reference to all time in common.
-For from the beginning the Son, standing by his own workmanship, reveals the Father to all, to whom the Father wills, as well as what and how He pleases: and therefore in all and through all there is one God the Father, one Son, and one Spirit, one faith, and one salvation to all believing in Him.-Since, therefore, Abraham was a prophet, and saw in spirit the day of the Lord's advent and the arrangement of His passion, by whom he and all who believe God as he did would begin to be saved, he rejoiced greatly; he knew that it was well-pleasing to God that his beloved and only-begotten Son should be offered as a sacrifice for our redemption."-EDIT.

-autem et causam differentiæ Testamentorum, et rursum unitatem et consonantiam ipsorum, in his quæ deinceps futura sunt, referemus.
-(Lib. iii. cap.
-12.)
+& propter hoc in omnibus & per omnia unus Deus Pater,unus filius, unus spiritus, una sides & una salus omnibus credentibus in eum.
+Cap.
+14. Propheta cum ergo esset Abraham & videret in spiritu diem adventus Domini & Passionis dispositionem, per quem ipse & omnes similiter ut ipse credidit, credunt Deo salvari inciperent, vehementer exultavit, novit, quod Deo beneplacuit silium suum dilestum & unigenitum prastare sacrificium in nostram redemptionem, lib.
+4. c.
+13.

+And he saith also before, That the accursed Hereticks Gnosticks of all sorts and names, did beget their Heresies and spread them from the ignorance of the Scripture, Hac omnia contulit eis ignorantia Scripturarum & dispositionis Dei: sc. in the Scriptures; Nos autem & causam differentia Testamentorum, & rursum unitatem & consonantiam ipsorum, in bis que deinceps futura sunt referemus, 1.3 c.12.